rmtownsend/rebecca-gatsby-lumen/content/pages/resume.md

 ###Experience

 **Jet Propulsion Laboratory, Pasadena, CA**
+Group Leader - Information Management Services | November 2021-present
 Information Management Engineer | November 2018-present
 Information Science Intern | January 2018-September 2018
-- Consulting with engineering groups about strategies and best practices for improving knowledge capture, sharing, and preservation
+- Consult with engineering and business teams throughout the organization about strategies for improving knowledge capture, sharing, and preservation
-- Providing guidance regarding use of institutional tools for enterprise content management
+- Provide guidance regarding choice and use of institutional tools for enterprise content management
-- Providing user support for content creation and organization within institutional wiki
+- Create user documentation and training for institutional repositories
+- Engage in cross-organizational collaboration on tasks related to enterprise search and semantic technologies
-- Improving enterprise search results by making curated changes based on user requests and query data, and by working with teams to optimize content to organically integrate with enterprise search system
+- Improve enterprise search results by making curated changes based on user requests and query data, and by working with teams to optimize content to organically integrate with enterprise search system

 **Charles E. Young Research Library, UCLA, Los Angeles, CA**
 Graduate Student Reference Assistant | September 2016-June 2018